-If you checked the box in Step 1, Line G, indicating that you are a financial organization and your income is derived from inside and outside Illinois, you must apportion your business income as follows:
+If you checked the box in Step 1, Line G, indicating that you are a financial organization and your income is derived from inside and outside Illinois, you must also check the box on Line B of Step 3, Line 23.
+You must apportion your business income as follows:

 On Line 28, enter the amount of gross receipts from all sources.

 On Line 29, enter the amount of gross receipts from: